Monday, Sept. 12 - Thursday, Sept. 15, 9 AM – 4 PM; Friday, Sept. 16, 9 AM – 6 PM

-In the first portion of the course, we will begin with exploring and understanding your own negotiation style, move on to two-party negotiations, and advance to multi-party and team negotiations.
+This course is highly interactive.
+We will begin with exploring and understanding your own negotiation style, move on to two-party negotiations, and advance to multi-party and team negotiations.
 More advanced simulations will emphasize complex problem-solving and conflict resolution among multiple parties (government, corporate, civil society).
 Negotiation topics include the tension between cooperative and competitive strategies, building trust, exchanging information and managing coalitions.
 We will then explore the use of third party facilitators in collaborative problem-solving, examine options for civic engagement, and the influence of the media.
 We will use case simulations drawn from environment and natural resource policymaking, intergroup conflict resolution and peacebuilding, and other policy areas of interest to the class.
 Guest speakers from the Stanford community will share insights into their own professional negotiation experience and engagement in public policymaking.

 Additional Course Expectations